CumulusNetworks/docs/content/cumulus-netq-48/More-Documents/NetQ-CLI-Reference-Manual/show.md

    0 : Session Establishment     - check if BGP session is in established state 1 : Address Families          - check if tx and rx address family advertisement is consistent between peers of a BGP session
-   2 : Router ID                 - check for BGP router id conflict in the network
+   2 : Router ID                 - check for BGP router id conflict in the network 3 : Hold Time                 - check for mismatch of hold time between peers of a BGP session 4 : Keep Alive Interval       - check for mismatch of keep alive interval between peers of a BGP session 5 : Ipv4 Stale Path Time      - check for mismatch of ipv4 stale path timer between peers of a BGP session 6 : Ipv6 Stale Path Time      - check for mismatch of ipv6 stale path timer between peers of a BGP session 7 : Interface MTU             - check for consistency of Interface MTU for BGP peers

 Configured global result filters: